paulawaiter13-sudo/examix/README.md

 ## Description
 EXAMIX is a conceptual web interface for an exam-mixing system that allows students and teachers to upload an existing Form 0 exam (PDF) and generate multiple shuffled versions for practice or assessment.

-This repository contains Part 1 of the course assignment: the implementation of a fully responsive homepage
+This repository contains Part 3 of the course project: the implementation of a responsive homepage

 ## Implementations
 Responsive homepage layout (desktop / tablet / mobile)